-- The TDEM element of the SAT program solicits investigations that will undertake focused development of technologies that will be required to meet this challenge. - Since its inception in 2009, more that \$25M in funding has been awarded under the TDEM element of the SAT. - Details of current and past TDEM investigations can be found in the 2016 ExEP Technology Plan Appendix (http://exep.jpl.nasa.gov/technology/)
+- The TDEM element of the SAT program solicits investigations that will undertake focused development of technologies that will be required to meet this challenge. - Since its inception in 2009, more that \$25M in funding has been awarded under the TDEM element of the SAT. - Details of current and past TDEM investigations can be found in the 2017 ExEP Technology Plan Appendix (release imminent).